Meghana-Gubbala03/ResolveIT-Team-Git/README.md

 - Built as part of Infosys SpringBoard Virtual Internship 6.0
 - Special thanks to faculty advisors and mentors
 - Great pleasure to work with the amazing team mates.

----

-**Note**: Remember to update the database credentials and JWT secret in production environments!